So you think you might be into women, now what? (for women)

 How on Earth Do I Do this Dating Women Thing?

 Take it easy.
 Coming out is a process of accepting the changes in how you see yourself and how others see you, but it’s also a process of learning ‘your’ new culture.
 If you are bisexual, make some bisexual friends.
 If you are lesbian, join a women’s softball team (I’m only kind of joking…).
 Get connected to the culture and meet other women who share your orientation.
+Taking several months (!) to feel what it is to be completely out, to go through the awkwardness of feeling like you don’t (yet) fit, and deal with any internalized homophobia in community will prevent those important journeys from putting pressure on your new relationships and dating.
+I can’t overestimate how important it is.
 When you have friends who are queer, bi or lesbian, then you will meet women through them that you might want to date.

 I strongly recommend you get used to asking other women out, in the most straightforward manner you can.
 Find out if she’s single, and ask her to do a thing with you.
 Flirt.
 Tell her something positive about her appearance or abilities.
 Gracefully take no for answer, and sometimes there will be a yes.
 Get to know her over some time, see if there is a connection, let her know you are attracted to her.
 For more on how to date when you are newly into women, check out this article I wrote for What’s on Queer BC.